1983 Audi Quattro hatchback coupe

 “Totally different by design.”

-The only available engine was the WX turbocharged and fuel injected 2.1 liter inline 5 cylinder making 160 bhp and running on premium gas.
-This engine was paired with a five speed manual transmission connected to (of course!) the Quattro generation I four wheel drive system with manually lockable center and rear differentials.
+The only available engine was the WX turbocharged and fuel0-injected 2.1 liter inline five cylinder making 160 bhp and running on premium gas.
+This engine was paired with a five-speed manual transmission connected to (of course!) the Quattro generation I all-wheel-drive system with manually lockable center and rear differentials.
 Motor Trend clocked a 1983 Quattro with a 0-60 time of 7.9 seconds—not bad for the early eighties.
-Fuel economy was 17 city/28 highway by the standards of the day (14/20 by today’s standards).
+Fuel economy was 17 city/28 highway by the day’s standards (14/20 by today’s measures).

 The Quattro was an expensive car, especially for an eighties Audi—almost three times the cost of the far more plebeian Audi 80 coupe it was based on (and whose squarish styling it closely resembled).
-At $35,000 (about $83,300 in 2014 dollars) it was approximately $5,000 more than a 1983 Porsche 911.
+At $35,000 (about $114,000 in 2025 dollars), it was approximately $5,000 more than a 1983 Porsche 911.
 But, there was nothing like it.

-All 1983 Quattros included four wheel disc brakes, an independent suspension, tinted glass, front and rear spoilers, and 15-inch alloy wheels with 205/60R15 tires.
-Inside, power steering, power door locks, power windows, full gauges, cruise control, and an AM/FM stereo cassette were all included.
+All 1983 Quattros included tinted glass, front and rear spoilers, halogen headlamps, an independent suspension, four-wheel power-assisted disc brakes, power rack and pinion steering, and 205/60R15 steel-belted radial tires (a size still readily available) on 6J x 15-inch light-alloy wheels.
+Inside, power door locks, power window lifts, full gauges, cruise control, and an AM/FM stereo cassette were all included.

 Color is a tough choice here, but I’m going to violate my usual “it is a German car, it looks good in silver” rule and ask that mine be Mars Red.